 Natural Wine Corks

 - One Piece natural corks are ideal for the aging of wine long-term.
-They very naturally expand and remain strong over long periods of time.
+They very naturally expand and remain strong over long periods.
 When removed from a bottle of wine, a one-piece natural cork will expand to 85% of its original size almost instantly, while regaining the rest of its original composure within the next 24 hour period.

 - Colmated corks are the middle ground for aging.
-Because a large portion of the tiny holes in the cork have been filled in, only small amounts of air are able to reach the wine.
+Because a large portion of the tiny holes in the cork have been filled in, only small amounts of air can reach the wine.
 These corks are typically used for wines that shouldn’t be aged for more than 3 years.

 Agglomerated Wine Corks